cloudfour/SimpleSlideView/README.md

 scrollOn: 'start'

 # The callback to use for scrolling when the view
 # change completes.
-Supports jQuery scrollTo,
+Supports jQuery scrollTo
-# ZeptoScroll and no scroll plugin, but you can
+# or no scroll plugin, but you can
 # define your own.
 The callback should expect to
 # receive three arguments: a Y-coordinate for the
 # intended scroll position, a duration for the